KhronosGroup/SPIRV-Cross/README.md

 Contributors of new files should add a copyright header at the top of every new source code file with their copyright along with the Apache 2.0 licensing stub.

+### Formatting

+SPIRV-Cross uses clang-format to automatically format code.
+Please use clang-format with the style sheet found in `.clang-format` to automatically format code before submitting a pull request.

 ## ABI concerns

 ### SPIR-V headers